Samsung Galaxy S9 (Exynos) Review

 Repair references:

 In terms of custom ROMs, the S9's a bit pitiful.
-A10's rather lonely with an unofficial Resurrection Remix (from March 2023); there's nothing for A11 (at least on official ROMs not counting /e/); A12L (which also comes with inbuilt vendor instead of reusing Samsung vendor partition) gets iodéOS (which I had no choice but to use if I were to use this for FGO), /e/wwwww! (now I'm counting /e/ in, but only because there's little choice), & some unofficial LineageOS builds (currently using one from pakaoraki); A13 gets official crDroid & LineageOS in addition to the aforementioned /e/ & iodéOS; and there's nothing on the A14 side yet, for better or worse.
-And I'm only talking about AOSP-based custom ROMs here since I'm not going into the "stock-based" custom ROMs.
+A10 is rather lonely with an unofficial Resurrection Remix (from March 2023); there's nothing for A11 (at least on official ROMs not counting /e/); A12L (which also comes with inbuilt vendor instead of reusing Samsung vendor partition, therefore OSV) gets iodéOS (which I had no choice but to use if I were to use this for FGO), /e/wwwww! (now I'm counting /e/ in, but only because there's little choice), & some unofficial LineageOS builds (currently using one from pakaoraki); A13 gets official crDroid & LineageOS in addition to the aforementioned /e/ & iodéOS; and there's nothing on the A14 side yet, for better or worse.
+And I'm only talking about AOSP/OSV custom ROMs here since I'm not going into the "stock-based" custom ROMs, which is horrible (bloated to high hell, enforces encryption disablers).

-There's only 1 custom recovery for the S9 I'm aware of, and that's official TWRP.
-However, that thing doesn't decrypt internal storage so you will need external storage to flash anything.
+There's only 1 custom recovery (that is not the various forms of Lineage recovery) for the S9 I'm aware of, and that's official TWRP.
+However, that thing doesn't decrypt internal storage so you will need external storage (or adb) to flash anything.

 As for custom kernels... there's none, at least for the maintained ones.
 Maybe you can patch boot.img for APatch / Magisk, but forget about KernelSU unless you're compiling your own custom kernel.